tsloughter/rebar3.org/content/en/docs/running_tests.md

 ## Code Coverage

-The test runs will generate cover data.
-Calling `rebar3 cover` at any later point will generate code coverage reports.
+The test runs of all built-in test tools will generate cover data.
+Calling `rebar3 cover` at any later point will generate a general code coverage report by merging all the individual reports:

 ```shell
 $ rebar3 ct --dir test/suites1 --cover --cover_export_name=suites1